Warriors-Haven-Gaming/Zombie-Framework/CONTRIBUTING.md

       _x + _y > _z
   };

-  // Good: no semi-colon on both sides of the closing curly brace if (some_condition) then {doThis; doThat};
+  // Good: no semi-colon in front of closing curly brace if (some_condition) then {doThis; doThat};

   private _myCode = {